 Now, I’ll try to answer a few questions that I get asked frequently on my previous post.
 Bear in mind that I am NOT a professional hairstylist, and I don’t know a lot about hair care or growth or styling or anything.
 I just enjoy experimenting with it.

 What products do you use?

 I’ve never in my life used professional salon products up until this past year.
 I figured this would be a good time to splurge on some quality stuff to make my grow-out a little more enjoyable.
-And since I was a complete newbie to professional products and had no idea what to look for, what was worth spending on, and what wasn’t necessary, I took the easy way out and just bought everything that Kate of The Small Thing’s Blog says she uses on a daily basis (you can find her favorite product list here).
+And since I was a complete newbie to professional products and had no idea what to look for, what was worth spending on, and what wasn’t necessary, I took the easy way out and just bought everything that Kate of The Small Thing’s Blog says she uses on a daily basis.

 How do you get away with only washing your hair every 3 or 4 days?

 I try to minimize the stress I put on my hair by not washing/styling it too often, and I use dry shampoo in between to keep it looking fresh.
 I get the occasional question of what dry shampoo I like and would recommend.
 Honestly, any of them.
 I’ve tried probably a dozen different brands and honestly have been equally pleased with all of them.
 I’m not sure this is a product worth splurging on.
 The only real difference I’ve noticed between brands is the scent (I don't think any of them smell particularly great, but some really do smell bad), so I guess I wouldn’t recommend one brand in particular, but rather would just recommend you find a scent you like.

 Can you tell me how you style your hair?